giantswarm/docs/src/content/basics/giant-swarm-operational-layers/index.md

 #### 1. Giant Swarm API admin

-This access level is reserved for Giant Swarm operations and support personell and like the above layers facilitated by SSO with MFA.
+This access level is reserved for Giant Swarm operations and support personnel and like the above layers facilitated by SSO with MFA.

 Such admin users have access to all organizations and all clusters in the Giant Swarm installation.

 #### 2. Giant Swarm API user

-This is the standard type of Giant Swarm API user that is given out to DevOps/Operations personell on the customer side.
+This is the standard type of Giant Swarm API user that is given out to DevOps/Operations personnel on the customer side.
 Usually that covers only few users that are tasked with cluster creation and management.

 Such users have access to all clusters in the organizations they belong to.
 They can create new clusters and organizations as well as manage or delete cluster and organization that they are part of.
 They can be considered multi-cluster admins.